VeerleDepestele/Trends_in_AI/les9_0_bias.md

 2. The Adversary

-Its job: guess the protected attribute (e.g., sex, race) from the predictor’s output or internal representation.
+Its job: guess the protected attribute (e.g., sex, race) from the predictor’s output or internal representation. \
 If the adversary succeeds, it means the predictor still encodes bias.

-🎯 How training works
+*How training works*

 Training happens in two opposing steps (like tug-of-war):

-Step A: Adversary learns
+- Step A: Adversary learns

     It receives the predictor’s internal representation (or predictions).

-If it can correctly infer the protected attribute,
-→ the predictor must still contain biased information.
+    If it can correctly infer the protected attribute, → the predictor must still contain biased information.

-Step B: Predictor learns to “fool” the adversary
+- Step B: Predictor learns to “fool” the adversary

     The predictor’s loss includes:

-normal prediction error
+    - normal prediction error

-minus a term that rewards it for confusing the adversary
+    - **minus** a term that rewards it for confusing the adversary

 So the predictor is trained to:

 “Be good at predicting the real label, but also hide any information that reveals the protected attribute.”

-🧠 Intuition
+*Intuition*

-If the adversary can detect gender/race → representation is biased.
+- If the adversary can detect gender/race → representation is biased.

-If the adversary cannot detect gender/race → representation is fairer.
+- If the adversary cannot detect gender/race → representation is fairer.

 Thus:

-The adversary pushes the predictor to remove biased signals.
+- The adversary pushes the predictor to remove biased signals.

-The predictor pushes the adversary to fail.
+- The predictor pushes the adversary to fail.

 This back-and-forth gradually encourages a representation that:

-keeps information needed for prediction
+- keeps information needed for prediction

-removes information about protected attributes
+- removes information about protected attributes

-🔍 Tiny mental picture
+*mental picture*

 [ Predict label Y ]           [ Predict protected attr A ]
        Predictor   <-----vs------->   Adversary
          ↓                                 ↑
   tries to be accurate        tries to expose hidden bias AND fool the adversary

 The predictor and adversary improve by “competing.”